PREMIUM WOOL BEDDING · TEXELER

 How does wool compare to down or synthetic alternatives?

 Down is light but tends to trap moisture and flatten over time.
 Synthetic fills don't breathe well, often leaving sleepers feeling clammy or overheated.
 Wool offers what neither alternative can: natural breathability, active temperature regulation, and lasting structure.
 It is also the most sustainable of the three, being renewable, biodegradable, and produced without synthetic chemicals.
+Read more about the different materials and how they compare here

 How long does wool bedding last?